Forbidden Dark Matter Annihilations into Standard Model Particles: Vector Mediators

 In Fig.~\ref{fig:vector} we show the phenomenology of Forbidden DM coupled through a vector mediator of mass $m_V$.
 The main features of the relic density are the same as in the scalar case.
 When $\Delta < 0$ and ordinary annihilations set the relic density, Planck measurements of the CMB exclude our light DM models.
-Forbidden annihilations $\Delta >0$ in the white parameter space in Fig.~\ref{fig:vector} evade this constraint.
-We can have large Boltzmann suppressions $\Delta \sim \mathcal{O}(1)$ only for resonant annihilations $2m_\chi \sim m_V$.
+Forbidden annihilations ($\Delta >0$) in the white parameter space in Fig.~\ref{fig:vector} evade this constraint, except for a small region, shaded in blue, where one-loop annihilations $\bar \chi \chi \to 3 \gamma$ can affect CMB measurements~\cite{Aghanim:2018eyx}\footnote{Note that due to charge conjugation invariance, only the vector coupling to the SM contributes to this process~\cite{Laursen:1980ba,vanderBij:1988ac,Altarelli:1989wt,Glover:1993nv}.
+To compute the cross section for $\bar \chi \chi \to 3 \gamma$ relevant to energy injection into the CMB, we notice that it factors into $\bar{\chi}\chi\rightarrow A'^*$ and $A'^*\rightarrow 3\gamma$.
+The width for a massive photon decaying to three photons at one-loop order has been precisely calculated beyond the Euler-Heisenberg limit in~\cite{McDermott:2017qcg} from which we evaluate the off-shell dark photon decay width.}.
+As in the scalar case, we can have large Boltzmann suppressions $\Delta \sim \mathcal{O}(1)$ only for resonant annihilations $2m_\chi \sim m_V$.
 Furthermore, at low $m_V$ ordinary annihilations to pairs of mediators set the relic density.